dotnet/runtime/src/clr/README.md

 However, `System.Runtime.dll` (defined in the CoreFX repo) forwards references ultimately to `System.Private.CoreLib.dll` which is defined here.

-Thus in order to run an application, you need BOTH the `Microsoft.NETCore.Runtime.CoreCLR` Nuget package (defined in this repository) as well as  packages for whatever you actually reference that were defined in the CoreFX repository (which at a minimum includes the `System.Runtime` package).
+Thus in order to run an application, you need BOTH the `Microsoft.NETCore.Runtime.CoreCLR` NuGet package (defined in this repository) as well as  packages for whatever you actually reference that were defined in the CoreFX repository (which at a minimum includes the `System.Runtime` package).
 You also need some sort of 'host' executable that loads the CoreCLR package as well as the CoreFX packages and starts your code (typically you use `dotnet.exe` for this).

-These extra pieces are not defined here, however you don't need to build them in order to use the CoreCLR Nuget package you create here.
+These extra pieces are not defined here, however you don't need to build them in order to use the CoreCLR NuGet package you create here.
 There are already versions of the CoreFX packages published on https://www.nuget.org/ so you can have your test application's project file specify the CoreCLR you built and it will naturally pull anything else it needs from the official location https://www.nuget.org/ to make a complete application.
 More on this in the [Using Your Build](Documentation/workflow/UsingYourBuild.md) page.